alkivi-sas/projety-api/README.md

 ## Running

 So far, due to salt implemention of wheel, we should start the program as root.
-Moving to a standard user is in the backlog.
+Configure salt-master to run as a normal user to fix it

 There is two components.
 First the server to dispatch request